Andrew McCabe: Six Steps for Securing Your Cyber Systems

 Before entering the FBI, McCabe worked as a lawyer in private practice.
 He received a Bachelor of Arts degree from Duke University in 1990 and Juris Doctor from Washington University School of Law in 1993.

-The Threat: Protecting America In 2020 and Beyond.
+The Threat: Protecting America's Present and Future.
 Andrew McCabe served 21 years in the FBI, first working on organized crime syndicates with ties to aggressive nation states, then working to counter the growing terror threat post 9/11, and finally to secure American interests in the face of a growing social engineering and cyber security threat.
 Having been at the forefront of American national security procedure and policy for the past two decades, McCabe offers an insider, experience-driven analysis of the most pressing threats as well as the changing nature of our most important geopolitical relationships.

 Cyber Security: Where We Are and Where We’re Going.
 At the FBI, McCabe oversaw a shift in mentality from an organization focused on agents with guns and badges to uniquely skilled computer scientists, technologists, and analysts focused on countering the growing and evolving cyber threat.
 With this speech, McCabe discusses the internal and external threats, ranging from hacks to disinformation campaigns, that organizations need to focus on now.
 Sharing an eye-opening look at the issues keeping a former Acting Director of the FBI up at night, McCabe facilitates substantive conversations about the scope of the cyber threat as well as how to balance security with privacy.

 Click one of these resources below for another way to find more speaker ideas for your audience.